mlavi/hugo/content/post/devops-maturity-diagram.md

 # Preparation #

-On January 25, I gave a Calm deep dive to my peers at Nutanix, and there were two major topic requests and discussions that shed light into the DevOps world for them and provided insight (the what, who, why that Nutanix management always cites) for the Calm automation product's value and audience for DevOps.
+On January 25, I gave a Calm deep dive session to my peers at Nutanix, and there were two topic requests that shed light into the DevOps world for them and provided insight
+ (the what, who, why that Nutanix management always cites) for the Calm automation product's value and audience for DevOps.
 The first topic was, "What does a software developer do?" and I showed the [DevOps Automation Diagram](../devops-automation) to explain the value chain between the developer and the customer, then showed the [Build, Test, Deploy pattern](../devops-btd-pattern).
-The second topic was, "Why do I need DevOps?" and I landed on the roughly ten? steps it takes to refactor from monolith to hybrid cloud applications. *TOOD: I still haven't to blogged on it!*
+The second topic was, "Why do I need DevOps?" and I landed on the roughly ten? steps it takes to refactor from monolith to hybrid cloud applications to show how automation accelerates all efforts. *TOOD: I still haven't blogged on this!*

-During April 9-13, 2017 I was at Nutanix headquarters preparing to be a speaker at the third annual Nutanix .Next User conference with 4000 attendees.
+During April 9-13, 2017 I was at Nutanix headquarters preparing to speak at the third annual Nutanix .Next User conference with 4000 attendees.
 To explain Calm's value proposition to my colleagues, I likened DevOps to the business outcome of *[agility](#agility-devops)* and Pets versus Cattle (or removing all single points of failure) to the business outcome of *[scalability](#scalability-removing-pets).*